 How did you come to work with Curve 2?

 The idea of editable curves for use as oscillators grabbed my attention at first, but the integration with the "LFOs" (not really "low frequency" as they are tunable up to kHz!) is what I liked the most.

 And I love to browse through the presets to see the unique ways other users utilize Curve 2.
 Seeing the secrets of a preset in Edit mode jogs my creativity and clues me in on useful techniques for working with the synthesizer.

 Your preset "Undergrounds Electronic" is a very complex and deep sound.
 What was your idea behind it?

 I really wanted to push Curve 2 to its limits and see what I could get — to make a preset where I could spend significant time playing with the macro knobs and still discover new sounds.

-Do you have any suggestions for users of Curve 2?
+Do you have any suggestion to users of Curve 2?

-To get the new EdT sounds, just open Curve 2 and hit the sync button and you can check them out by yourself!
+, hit the Sync button and you can check them out for yourself!